VanshS-21/CityPulse/docs/FAQ.md

 - Enable email notifications for account changes

 **Safe Browsing:**
-- Always log in through citypulse.example.com
+- Always log in through [your-citypulse-domain]
 - Look for the lock icon (HTTPS)
 - Don't click suspicious links in emails